SemanticDraw: Towards Real-Time Interactive Content Creation from Image Diffusion Models: Method

-As mentioned in Section~\ref{sec:1_intro}, we believe that achieving real-time response is important for end-user application.
-Inspired by StreamDiffusion~\cite{kodaira2023streamdiffusion}, we modify our region-based text-to-image synthesis framework into a pipelined architecture to maximize the throughput of image generation.
-The code and the demo application are available at \url{https://github.com/ironjr/StreamMultiDiffusion}.
+As mentioned in Section~\ref{sec:1_intro}, achieving real-time response is important for practical end-user application.
+Inspired by StreamDiffusion~\cite{kodaira2023streamdiffusion}, we reconstruct our region-based text-to-image synthesis framework into a pipelined architecture to maximize the throughput of image generation.